Lakens/statistical_inferences/docs/02-errorcontrol.md

 Increasing the power requires bigger sample sizes, or studying larger effects.
 Increasing the % of a-priori true hypotheses can be done by making better predictions – for example building on reliable findings, and relying on strong theories.
 These are useful recommendations if you want to increase the probability of performing studies where you find a statistically significant result.

 **Q3**: Set the “% of a priori true hypotheses” slider to 50%.
-Leave the ‘α level’ slider at 5%.
+Leave the ‘$\alpha$ level’ slider at 5%.
 Leave the ‘% of p-hacked studies’ slider at 0.
 The title of Ioannidis’ paper is ‘why most published research findings are false’.
 One reason might be that studies often have low power.
 At which value for power is the PPV 50%.
 In other words, at which level of power is a significant result just as likely to be true, as that it is false?

 A) 80%
 B) 50%